 AIF attacks would have two phases: Discovery and Exploit.

 This constitutes discovering and exploiting vulnerability at the same time.
 In a landscape where a vast supply of zero-day attacks are [readily] available, even advanced tools designed to detect unknown threats, such as sandboxing, would be quickly overwhelmed.

 Cybercriminal economics depends on maximizing the ROI of the cybertools and malware being utilized.
 That’s why most attacks usually leverage malware already created elsewhere, usually only making minor modifications to evade detection.
 And they are also subject to the same skills gap the rest of the security industry is experiencing.
 The number of skilled criminals who can actually develop and deploy effective security is rare.
 Most are only moderately skilled copycats.

 Once automated AIF tools fall into the hands of the criminal community, the security game will change for both the attacker and the target.
-To get ahead of this challenge, organizations will need to leverage automation, machine learning, and AI for themselves.
+To get ahead of this challenge, organizations will need to leverage automation, machine learning, and AI to form their own threat intelligence strategy for themselves.
 Security will have to evolve from reactive to proactive to anticipate threats, constantly change strategies so it is difficult to pin down and personalize an attack, and deploy solutions such as deception and intent-based segmentation so that it’s no longer economically viable for adversaries to target your organization, regardless of the tools available to them.

 Read the entire article, entitled “Using Fuzzing to Mine for Zero-Days,” on Threatpost.